rdavisau/DeviceOrientation/README.md

 This is a small fork of [aliozgur](https://github.com/aliozgur)'s device orientation plugin that replaces the dependency on Xamarin.Forms with Rx - suitable for non-forms projects.

 `DeviceOrientation` includes a `OrientationChanges` property of type `IObservable<DeviceOrientationChangeMessage>` that fires on orientation changes.

+Currently the readme needs to be updated and the need for service location removed.